igoreksiz/xlam/tests.md

   - [ ] VERIFY that a prompt is displayed indicating that the user must first save the workbook.
   - [ ] Click "OK" to acknowledge the prompt.
   - [ ] VERIFY that the FNBX formula has not been modified.

-#### Update

-Unless otherwise specified, the following tests assume you are using an unreleased workbook version, and is newer than the latest released version available on finbox.io.

-###### Excel Add-In should silently automatically check for updates on the first use of the FNBX formula when no updates are available

-  - [ ] Open Excel.
-  - [ ] Create a new workbook.
-  - [ ] Click the "Message Log" button.
-  - [ ] VERIFY that no message exists about checking for updates.
-  - [ ] Close the message log.
-  - [ ] Enter a FNBX formula into an empty cell.
-Log in if necessary.
-  - [ ] VERIFY that no prompt about updates is displayed.
-  - [ ] Click the "Message Log" button.
-  - [ ] VERIFY that a message exists indicating that no updates are available.

-###### Excel Add-In should automatically check for updates only once per session

-  - [ ] Open Excel.
-  - [ ] Create a new workbook.
-  - [ ] Enter a FNBX formula into an empty cell.
-Log in if necessary.
-  - [ ] Click the "Message Log" button.
-  - [ ] VERIFY that a message exists indicating that no updates are available.
-  - [ ] Close the message log.
-  - [ ] Enter another FNBX formula into an empty cell
-  - [ ] Click the "Message Log" button.
-  - [ ] VERIFY that still only one message exists indicating that no updates are available.

-###### Excel Add-In should indicate that no updates are available when manually checked and no updates are available

-  - [ ] Open Excel.
-  - [ ] Click the "Check for Updates" button in the finbox.io ribbon.
-  - [ ] VERIFY that a prompt is displayed indicating that no updates are available.

-###### Excel Add-In should automatically notify user when updates are available on the first use of the FNBX formula

-  - [ ] Install an older version of the add-on.
-  - [ ] Restart excel.
-  - [ ] Create a new workbook.
-  - [ ] Enter a FNBX formula into an empty cell.
-  - [ ] VERIFY that the user is alerted to the availability of an update and given the option to download.
-  - [ ] Choose not to download the update.
-  - [ ] VERIFY that the formula resolves properly.
-Log in if necessary.

 #### FNBX Formula